 and sail.
 That's a nice combination, because the seasons do not

 overlap.
-I skiied for many years, until at about age 50 I decided my increased brittleness and
+I skiied for many years, until at about age 50 I decided my

 declining healing powers would make it too dangerous.

 throughout the late '60s and the '70s.
 For much of that time, I

 belonged to the Monmouth Boat Club and raced in the Albacore class, a

 15-foot planing sailboat.
 In 1975, I was the Northeast District